Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 The conducted correlation analyses support the convergent and discriminant validity of the WSCS-PL scale.
 The scale correlates positively with another measure of courage - CM-PL, as well as with psychological resilience tested with the SPP-25 scale.
 The relationship between the WSCS-PL and the CM-PL scale is, as in the American studies, moderate.
 Although both scales measure courage, they have different operational definitions.
 WSCS-PL is based on a definition derived from the implicit theory of courage, behaviorally understood as an intentional, voluntary and prosocial act undertaken despite the associated risk (for the actor).
 CM-PL was created based on clinical psychology, based on the definition of courage as a feature that manifests itself in perseverance in action despite experiencing fear.
 Therefore, psychological courage examined by CM-PL seems to be more related to psychological resilience than to social courage, which is confirmed by the high correlation coefficient between these two variables.
 Both variables (psychological courage and psychological resilience) concern overcoming obstacles and coping with difficult situations, which are similar to social courage.
 At the same time, both of these variables are directed pro-self, which distinguishes them from social courage, which, by definition, is directed pro-social.

 The results obtained in the regression analysis support the criterion validity of the WSCS-PL – its relationship with prosocial behavior is understandable, taking into account the components of the definition of social courage, where the altruistic goal of behavior is equally important as intentional, thoughtful risk-taking.
 The validity of the WSCS-PL scale is also supported by the fact that these results are consistent with the validation results obtained by Howard et al. (2017).
-In these studies, social courage tested with the full version of the WSCS was a significant predictor of organizational citizenship behavior.
+In these studies, social courage tested with the full version of the WSCS was a significant predictor of organizational citizenship behaviors.

 Social courage measured by the WSCS-PL scale turned out to be relatively independent of personality traits.
 The correlation coefficients did not exceed .30, which, by the cut-off point for relationships between two variables adopted in this article, supports the discriminant validity of the tool.
 Social courage also turned out to be independent of the need for social approval.
 Although as a measure – as one might assume – of socially desirable behavior that brings recognition, it seems particularly sensitive to such a need, the low correlation with the KAS did not confirm these concerns.